The Breathing Process: History

-Since forming, The Breathing Process released three EPs, two of which were demos, after which they were signed to Siege of Amida Records, known for their work with bands like Shadows Fall, Killswitch Engage, and All That Remains, releasing their debut album In Waking: Divinity via the label in October 2007.
+Since forming, The Breathing Process released four EPs, three of which were demos, after which they were signed to Siege of Amida Records, known for their work with bands like Shadows Fall, Killswitch Engage, and All That Remains, releasing their debut album In Waking: Divinity via the label in October 2007.
 The album was noted for showing the band departing from their earlier metalcore sound by mixing the genre with blackened death metal, a style compared to fellow symphonic deathcore pioneers Winds of Plague.
 The band began to tour, but on April 22, 2008, their touring van and most of their belongings were destroyed in a massive fire.
 The band resumed touring in Canada in March 2009, with bands The World We Knew, The Analyst, and Whisteria Cottage.

 The band's second full-length album Odyssey (un)Dead was released on March 8, 2010.
 The album received some positive reviews.
 The band has released a music video for "Vultures".
 The band toured in the U.S. in April and May 2010, and took part in Diskreet's American tour from August to October 2010, alongside Antagonist and Wretched.
 The band has also spoken their views against illegal downloading of music.

 After several years of inactivity, the band toured in the U.S. in late July 2018 with Through the Eyes of the Dead.
 The Breathing Process released its third full-length album, Samsara on August 31, 2018.
 The band's fourth album Labyrinthian was released on October 8, 2021, their first album with Unique Leader Records, mixed and mastered by Dave Otero, known for his work with Cattle Decapitation and Rivers of Nihil.
 The album received some mildly positive reviews.
 The band has released singles and music videos for "Wilt", "Shroud", "Heir to None", and "Shadow Self".
 The band promoted the album with a U.S. tour in 2022 with Worm Shepherd.